 Paola founded Bridge for Health network in February 2013, as she was inspired by many colleagues, family and friends, who taught her over the years that together we are stronger.
 In this day in age, she thinks we have the capacity and technology to breakdown silos and create a space that brings people together from all walks of life, to find innovative solutions to our most complex issues we are facing today.
 Paola strongly believes that collectively we have the knowledge we need to flourish, if we were able to connect with compassion and share our resources responsibly.
 She has dedicated Bridge for Health to her mother and the Chilean women who came before her as role models of powerful & compassionate champions of social change.

-Bilingual in Spanish/English, and advanced French skills.
+Bilingual in Spanish/English, and advanced French, intermediate Portuguese.

 For more information on Paola including publications please visit: